+A two-time speaker at the American Baseball Coaches Association (ABCA) conference, Serrano has participated in and hosted numerous clinics around the nation, working with top Division 1 coaches and rising athletes.
 His writings were published in 2009-2010 when he authored a chapter ("Building a Pitching Staff") for the American Baseball Coaches Association's book entitled "Practice Perfect Baseball."
 He was one of 14 head coaches from around the country to provide their insight.
 Former Fresno State Head Coach Bob Bennett was the book's editor.

 Serrano holds a bachelor's degree from Trinity College and University (2003) and was born on June 28, 1964, in Torrance, Calif.
-He and his wife, Tracy, have three sons, Kyle, Zachary and Parker.Future MLB Players Coached by Serrano
+He and his wife, Tracy, have three sons, Kyle, Zach and Parker.Future MLB Players Coached by Serrano

 More than 160 players who have played for Serrano have been drafted, an average of nearly seven players a year, including seven first-rounders.
 A total of 25 of those players have gone on to careers in the Major Leagues: